ioflo/hio/README.md

 This is even lighter weight and more performant than non-hierarchical structured concurrency approaches such as trio or curio.

+ approach also is informed by and supports coorperative concurrent discrete event simulation (DES).
+One important feature of concurrent discrete event simultion is reproducability.
+This requires tight control over scheduling order as in completely deterministic control of sheduling.
+In order to have high fidelity reproduction or replay, all coroutines used in a discrete event simulation must be scheduled exactly in the same relative order.
+An asyncio event loop does not have such tight control over scheduling order.
+But Hio does and therefore can be used for discrete event simulations with high fidelity replay.
+One can always add noise and uncertaintly to a Hio replay as neededup, but due to its underlying deterministic scheduling even the addition of noise can be done in a pretermined reproducable way.

 ## Structured Concurrency with Asynchronous IO